 Minor because: The issue is isolated and further verification did not yield any negative impacts to the design or prevent the SSC from meeting its intended safety function.

--than-minor if: The design requirements would not be met or cannot be readily proven that they are met.
+More-than-minor if: The design requirements would not be met or cannot be readily proven that they are met.

 -or-